 CDC released a Resuming Business Toolkit Visit disclaimer page .
 The Toolkit is designed to assist employers in slowing the spread of COVID-19 and lowering the impact in their workplace when reintegrating employees into non-healthcare business settings.
 The toolkit includes an employer sheet, restart readiness checklist, worker protection tool, returning to work infographic, and additional resources.

 Education for Children and Parents

-The U.S. Department of Education rolled out a waiver request process Visit disclaimer page that states can use to repurpose existing federal funding to pay for new technology and teacher training associated with online learning.
+The U.S. Department of Education rolled out a waiver request process (PDF) Visit disclaimer page that states can use to repurpose existing federal funding to pay for new technology and teacher training associated with online learning.